Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 A campus network refers to a network established within a specific area, such as an enterprise, science park, school, or hospital.
 Network elements within a campus network are divided into master devices (such as core switch or a gateway) and client devices (such as access switch or AP).
 Client devices must discover and register to a master device to complete networking, while the master device manages multiple registered client devices.
 With the evolution of smart campuses, LLM inference capabilities are increasingly required to help network operation and maintenance, which are typically hosted on master devices equipped with dedicated NPU or GPU hardware acceleration.

 Currently, the master device's LLM address is manually configured via CLI or hardcoded into client devices.
-Standard DHCP lacks LLM awareness, meaning client devices cannot automatically identify which master devices possess LLM capabilities.
-Consequently, they may register to a non-LLM-capable device and cannot request or utilize the LLM capabilities of the master device for configuration or troubleshooting, which also leads to a waste of the master device's LLM resources.
+Although standard DHCP automatically assigns basic parameters like IP addresses, subnets, and gateways, it cannot indicate whether a master device possesses LLM capabilities.
+Meaning client devices cannot automatically identify which master devices are LLM-enabled.
+Consequently, they may register to a non-LLM-enabled device and cannot request or utilize the LLM capabilities of the master device for network configuration or troubleshooting, which also leads to a waste of the master device's LLM resources.

 To address this limitation, this document extends two distinct elements within the DHCP protocol payload, to help client devices distinguish and connect to a master device with LLM capabilities:
 1. **the master device's address**